byui-cse/wdd231-course/src/content/block/unit4.md

 ---
-title: Unit Four - Forms
+title: Unit Four - Animations and modals
-summary: This unit will dive into building HTML forms and styling them with CSS.
-Javascript objects and ES modules will also be introduced
+summary: This unit will introduce CSS animations and techniques for building modals in your pages.
-tags: [forms,
+tags: [ 	animations,
-		 	assessibility,
-			Javascript objects,
-			ES modules
+			modals,
+			dynamic menus
 			]
 ---